-James J. Cleary has been a managing director of Global Infrastructure Partners since May of 2012, and as of June 2020, a director of Summit Midstream Partners, LP.
+James J. Cleary has over 40 years of industry experience and has been a Managing Director of Global Infrastructure Partners since May of 2012, and as of June 2020, a director of Summit Midstream Partners, LP.
 Prior to joining Global Infrastructure Partners, Mr. Cleary was the President of El Paso Corporation's Western Pipeline Group and previously served as the President of ANR Pipeline Company.
 Prior to 2001, Mr. Cleary was the Executive Vice President and General Counsel of Southern Natural Gas Company and prior to 2015, Mr. Cleary was a director of Access Midstream Partners GP, LLC, the general partner of Access Midstream Partners L.P.
 Mr. Cleary received his Bachelor of Arts from the College of William & Mary in 1976 and a Juris Doctorate from Boston College Law School in 1979.
 This business experience provides Mr. Cleary with the skill set and financial literacy to carry out his duties as a member of the Audit Committee.